Patrick J. Urda

-Patrick Joseph Urda (born August 26, 1976) is an American lawyer who serves as a judge of the United States Tax Court.
+Patrick Joseph Urda (born 1976) is an American lawyer who has served as a judge of the United States Tax Court since 2018, including as its chief judge since 2025.

 Early life

 Urda grew up in South Bend, Indiana with four siblings, where his father Richard was a tax lawyer and his mother Kathleen taught statistics at St. Mary's College.
+He is an Eagle Scout.

 Education

-Urda received his Bachelor of Arts degree in classics, summa cum laude, from the University of Notre Dame, where he was inducted into Phi Beta Kappa.
+Urda graduated from St. Joseph High School in South Bend, Indiana.
+He received his Bachelor of Arts degree in classics, summa cum laude, from the University of Notre Dame, where he was inducted into Phi Beta Kappa.
 He received his Juris Doctor from Harvard Law School.

-Legal career
+Legal and academic career

 At the start of his legal career, Urda spent three years in private practice and served as a law clerk to Judge Daniel Anthony Manion of the United States Court of Appeals for the Seventh Circuit.

+From 2012 to 2015 Urda was an adjunct professor at American University Washington College of Law.

 Department of Justice career

-Before becoming a judge, Urda was counsel to the Deputy Assistant Attorney General in the United States Department of Justice Tax Division, where he advised the Deputy Assistant Attorney General and Tax Division front office on legal and administrative issues facing the Division, particularly regarding appellate and settlement matters.
-In addition to acting as counsel, he was a member of the Tax Division's Appellate Section, which he joined in 2006.
+Before becoming a judge, Urda held several positions with the United States Department of Justice Tax Division.
+He was counsel to the Deputy Assistant Attorney General, where he advised him and the Tax Division front office on legal and administrative issues facing the Division, particularly regarding appellate and settlement matters.
+He also served on two temporary detail assignments outside the Tax Division, at the Office of Legal Policy Nominations Counsel, and the Office of Overseas Prosecutorial Development Assistance and Training.
+In addition, he was a member of the Tax Division's Appellate Section, which he joined in 2006.

 While working in the Appellate Section, he litigated more than eighty appeals from the United States Tax Court and the United States District Courts and has presented oral argument on behalf of the United States in more than forty-five appeals, including arguments in each of the United States Courts of Appeals.
 He was also one of the principal drafters of the United States' successful brief in Hall v.
 United States, 566 U.S. 506 (2012).